-Need more discussion that what you'll find below?
+Need more discussion than what you'll find below?
 I now have a blog at Wordpress.com and you are welcome to check it out here.

 "Raptors of the Rockies is a non-profit 501(c)(3) raptor education project located in Western Montana.
 Active since 1988, their mission is: